Curse of Turan

 The Curse of Turan (Turáni átok) is a belief that Hungarians have been under the influence of a malicious spell for many centuries.
 The "curse" manifests itself as inner strife, pessimism, misfortune and several historic catastrophes.

 Origin

 There are different theories of origin.
-It is important to note, that the name for the imagined "turanian people" came into existence and spread due to the works of Max Müller in Hungary, and it became a popular hypothesis in the second half of the 19th century.
+The name for the imagined “turanian people” came into existence and spread due to the works of Max Müller in Hungary, and it became a popular hypothesis in the second half of the 19th century.
 The first written mention of the phrase: "Turáni átok" was found in the publications of Ferenc Herczeg.

 Saint Stephen and Christianity

 Perhaps the most popular origin theory is that the curse resulted from Hungary's conversion to Christianity in the year AD 1000 under King Stephen.
 The vanquished adherents of the old Hungarian religion cast a curse upon Christian Hungary to last either forever or perhaps for 1,000 years.

 1848 revolution

 Another theory is that the curse was created as legend during the 1850s in the aftermath of the failed Hungarian Revolution of 1848, and reflected the overwhelming pessimism of this repressive decade.